appavlenko/portfolio/README.md

 ## [bash](./bash/README.MD)

-Bash scripts I use for managing tasks in a Zimbra email environment.
+Bash scripts I use for managing tasks in a Zimbra mail server.